 To set a testing program off to a good start, teams and individuals should make sure they are aligned on a clear understanding of what they are hoping to achieve within a testing program.
 The objectives you select may depend on a number of factors including the maturity of your brand, the saturation of the market, and the competitive landscape.

-Examples of common testing objectives include:
+Examples of common A/B testing roadmap objectives include:

 - Improve conversion rate to purchase